lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-2. Create the Result class to store the information that the model will return, specifically, the roll, pitch, and yaw for each head pose.
+2. The Result class is created to store the information that the model will return, specifically, the roll, pitch, and yaw for each head pose.

 ```cpp
     struct Results {